hzitoun/android-camera2-secret-picture-taker/README.md

         );
     }
     //override this method to get a Map<PictureUrl, PictureData>
-     //it is called when we've done taking pictures from ALL AVAILABLE cameras
+     //it is called when we've done taking pictures from ALL available cameras
     //OR when NO camera was detected on the device
  @Override
     public void onDoneCapturingAllPhotos(TreeMap<String, byte[]> picturesTaken) {